-As with Endovenous Laser Ablation (EVLA), RFA relies on thermal (heat based) damage to the vein, that leads to immediate closure of the vein.
-Once the vein is treated by RF Ablation, it will gradually undergo complete absorption by the body and disappear over time.
+As with endovenous laser ablation (EVLA), radiofrequency ablation (RFA) relies on thermal (heat based) damage to the vein, that leads to immediate closure of the vein.
+Once the vein is treated by radiofrequency ablation, it will gradually undergo complete absorption by the body and disappear over time.

-The published success of Radiofrequency Ablation treatment is between 95-98%, with far fewer complications than surgery.
-Due to the lower temperatures utilised to heat the affected vein, post RFA discomfort is much less than that experienced with Endovenous Laser Ablation.
-In our experience, a significantly less number of patients complain of discomfort and pain following treatment with RF Ablation.
+The published success of radiofrequency ablation treatment is between 95-98%, with far fewer complications than vein stripping surgery.
+Due to the low temperatures used to heat the affected vein, post RFA discomfort is much less than that experienced with endovenous laser ablation.
+In our experience, significantly fewer patients complain of discomfort and pain following treatment with radiofrequency ablation than with EVLA.

-A duplex ultrasound is used to map out your vein.
+- A duplex ultrasound is used to map out the problem vein.

 - Local anaesthetic is then applied.

 - A thin RFA fibre is then inserted through a tiny entry point, usually near the knee.

 - Radiofrequency energy is delivered every 7cm to seal the faulty vein.